codetinkerhack/Eeny-meeny-miny-moe/README.md

 * Memory impact

-TODO: (Is this correct?) what do we need to store for this simulation to run? below is not correct.
+Simulation in general require to keep following data structures: N children, N children eliminated.
+There could be variations depending on the implementation / optimisations.
-What if we store only holes still eventually we will need to store N elements in memory. what if those are stored as bits (of bytes) optimised structures.
+One node in memory roughly estimated to occupy 40 bytes for LinkedList (2 pointers, one Integer, some overhead)

-Since actual N, K range is not defined (can be anything) below is an attempt to classify problem from memory perspective:
+Since actual values range for N, K is not defined (can be anything) below is an attempt to classify problem from memory perspective:

-* For N small enough to fit in memory (N < ...) - in memory data structures can be used
+* For N small enough to fit in memory (e.g: 2 * N * 40 = 10th of GB) - in memory data structures can be used
-* For large N that do not fit in memory (N > ...) - data may need to be partially cached in memory and mostly stored on disk.
+* For large N that do not fit in memory (e.g: 2 * N * 40 = more than 100 GB) - data may need to be partially cached in memory and mostly stored on disk.

 **N is small enough to fit in memory solution space**